 8. REST and SOAP

-Knowledge of these web service communication protocols is key to showing you up-to-date with web development.
+Knowledge of these web service communication protocols is key to showing you’re up-to-date with web development.

-The original approach to web interface, SOAP (Simple Object Access Protocol), has been taken over by REST (Representational State Transfer), with the latter now representing over 70% of public APIs (per Stormpath).
+The original approach to the web interface, SOAP (Simple Object Access Protocol), has been taken over by REST (Representational State Transfer).

 9. HTTP and Rest

 Knowing the difference between HTTP and REST could set you apart from the rest – while the two terms are used interchangeably, HTTP is a well-defined protocol that exhibits REST features.

 Now you’re versed in Full Stack Developer interview questions, are you ready to tackle that all-important interview?
 Follow our steps above and be sure to check out our further resources on full-stack development.